 Moving pool shell

-Transporting pool vertically long arm a must on excavator
+Transporting pool vertically, long arm a must on excavator

 Placing pool in excavated hole